-Finally, consider the case of a strong out-of-band interferer (i.e., -18 dBm to -32 dBm for matched IF input) that is larger than the target signal and large enough to be tracked by the control loop based on the output of the DEC1.
+Finally, consider the case of a strong out-of-band interferer (that is, -18 dBm to -32 dBm for matched IF input) that is larger than the target signal and large enough to be tracked by the control loop based on the output of the DEC1.
 The ability of the control loop to track this interferer and set the VGA attenuation to prevent clipping of the ADC is limited by the accuracy of the digital signal estimation occurring at the output of DEC1.
-The accuracy of the digital signal estimation is a function of the frequency offset of the out-of-band interferer relative to the IF frequency as shown in Figure 60.
+The accuracy of the digital signal estimation is a function of the frequency offset of the out-of-band interferer relative to the IF frequency as shown in Figure 61.
 Interferers at increasingly higher frequency offsets incur larger measurement errors, potentially causing the control loop to inadvertently reduce the amount of VGA attenuation that may result in clipping of the ADC.
-Figure 63 shows the maximum measured interferer signal level versus the normalized IF offset frequency (relative to f{CLK}) tolerated by the AD9864 relative to its maximum target input signal level (0 dBFS = -18 dBm).
-Note that the increase in allowable interferer level occurring beyond $0.04 \times f{CLK}$ results from the inherent signal attenuation provided by the ADC's signal transfer function.
+Figure 65 shows the maximum measured interferer signal level versus the normalized IF offset frequency (relative to fclk) tolerated by the AD9864 relative to its maximum target input signal level (0 dBFS = -18 dBm).
+Note that the increase in allowable interferer level occurring beyond $0.04 \times f{CLK}$ results from the inherent signal attenuation provided by the signal transfer function of the ADC.

-Figure 63.
+Figure 65.
 Maximum Interferer (or Blocker) Input Level vs. Normalized IF Frequency Offset

-Table 18.
+Table 22.
 SPI Registers Associated with AGC

-Address (Hex) Bit Breakdown Width Default Value Name
+Address (Hex) Bit(s) Width Default Value Name

-0x03 (7) 1 0 ATTEN
+0x03 7 1 0 ATTEN

-(6:0) 7 0x00 AGCG (14:8)
+[6:0] 7 0x00 AGCG [14:8]

-0x04 (7:0) 8 0x00 AGCG (7:0)
+0x04 [7:0] 8 0x00 AGCG [7:0]

-0x05 (7:4) 4 0 AGCA
+0x05 [7:4] 4 0 AGCA

-(3:0) 4 0x00 AGCO
+[3:0] 4 0x00 AGCD

-0x06 (7) 1 0 AGCV
+0x06 7 1 0 AGCV

-(6:4) 3 0 AGCO
+[6:4] 3 0x00 AGCO

-(3) 1 0 AGCF
+3 1 0 AGCF

-(2:0) 3 0 AGCR
+[2:0] 3 0x00 AGCR

-SYSTEM NOISE FIGURE (NF) VERSUS VGA (OR AGC) CONTROL
+System Noise Figure (NF) vs. VGA (or AGC) Control

-The AD9864's system noise figure is a function of the ACG attenuation and output signal bandwidth.
-Figure 64 plots the nominal system NF as a function of the AGC attenuation for both narrow-band (20 kHz) and wideband (150 kHz) modes with $f{\rm CLK} = 18$ MHz.
-Also shown on the plot is the SNR that would be observed at the output for a -2 dBFS input.
+The system noise figure of the AD9864 is a function of the ACG attenuation and output signal bandwidth.
+Figure 66 plots the nominal system NF as a function of the AGC attenuation for both narrow-band (20 kHz) and wideband (150 kHz) modes with $f{CLK} = 18$ MHz.
+Also shown on the plot is the SNR that is observed at the output for a -2 dBFS input.
 The high dynamic range of the ADC within the AD9864 ensures that the system NF increases gradually as the AGC attenuation is increased.
-In narrow-band (BW = 20 kHz) mode, the system noise figure increases by less than 3 dB over a 12 dB AGC range, while in wideband (BW = 150 kHz) mode, the degradation is about 5 dB.
-As a result, the highest instantaneous dynamic range for the AD9864 occurs with 12 dB of AGC attenuation, since the AD9864 can accommodate an additional 12 dB peak signal level with only a moderate increase in its noise floor.
+In narrow-band (BW = 20 kHz) mode, the system noise figure increases by less than 3 dB over a 12 dB AGC range, while in wideband (BW = 150 kHz) mode, the degradation is approximately 5 dB.
+Therefore, the highest instantaneous dynamic range for the AD9864 occurs with 12 dB of AGC attenuation, since the AD9864 can accommodate an additional 12 dB peak signal level with only a moderate increase in its noise floor.

-As Figure 64 shows, the AD9864 can achieve an SNR in excess of 100 dB in narrow-band applications.
+As Figure 66 shows, the AD9864 can achieve an SNR in excess of 100 dB in narrow-band applications.
 To realize the full performance of the AD9864 in such applications, it is recommended that the I/Q data be represented with 24 bits.
-If 16-bit data is used, the effective system NF will increase because of the quantization noise present in the 16-bit data after truncation.
+If 16-bit data is used, the effective system NF increases because of the quantization noise present in the 16-bit data after truncation.

-Figure 64.
-Nominal System Noise Figure and Peak SNR vs. AGCG Setting ($f{\mathbb{F}} = 73.35$ MHz, $f{\text{CLK}} = 18$ MSPS, and 24-bit I/Q Data)
+Figure 66.
+Nominal System Noise Figure and Peak SNR vs. AGCG Setting $(f{\parallel F} = 73.35 \text{ MHz}, f{C \parallel K} = 18 \text{ MSPS}, and 24-bit I/Q Data)$